Guide to Creating Forms in Baserow

 When working with the Form mode, you can reorder the questions on your form by clicking on a field and dragging it using its drag handle.

-To reorganise the form layout, select the field you want to remove and then use the to move the order of the fields.
+To reorganize the form layout, select the field you want to remove and then use the to move the order of the fields.

 enter image description here